 Culture: Hardy and easy to grow.
-Direct seed 2" apart.
-Same species as beets.
-Salzer’s 1915 catalog opines, “Swiss chard produces more food for the table than almost any other vegetable and it also requires less care; it yields a constant crop from July to winter.”
-Plants will grow quite large.
+Can be sown almost as soon as ground can be worked in spring.
+Minimum germination temperature 40°, optimum range 50–85°.
 Space according to use—can be direct-seeded 2" apart for baby-leaf harvest; thin to 12–16" apart for large leaves.
 Soften thick ribs of chard, beets and other greens by braising.
 Also used for microgreens.

-Days to maturity are from direct seeding.
+Days to maturity are from emergence after direct seeding.

 Culture: When to harvest greens?
 Research from trials conducted in England and Kenya showed looseleaf lettuce, red chard and arugula harvested in the evening had a longer shelf life than when picked in the morning.